 Valentine’s Day Wreath

 - White fleece

 - Red and white thread

 - 1 large and 1 medium plate or bowl

 - Cutting tool

-- Start by placing the large bowl or plate on the polystyrene and cut all the way around with a cutter.
+- Start by placing the large bowl or plate on the polystyrene and cut all the way around with a razor knife.

-- On the resulting circle, place the medium bowl and cut all the way around it.
+- On the resulting circle, place the medium bowl and cut all the way around.

-- Take your burlap fabric and fold it in 4 to form sort of a long strip of fabric.
+- Take your burlap fabric and fold it in 4 to form a long strip of fabric.
 You may need to use 2 strips.

 - Pin one end to the back of your polystyrene circle and start wrapping the fabric around the circle.
 When done, pin into place.

-- Cut 6 hearts from the red and 6 from the white fleece for the back and front of the hearts (so you’ll have 3 red and 3 white hearts), fill with fabric scraps and sew the edges by hand, using contrast thread (red for the white hearts, white for the red hearts).
+- Cut 6 hearts from the red and 6 from the white fleece for the back and front of the hearts (so you’ll have 3 red and 3 white hearts); fill with fabric scraps or polyfill and stitch the edges by hand, using contrast thread (red for the white hearts, white for the red hearts).

 - Make the fabric flowers.
 Cut 2 circles from the pink satin and stitch all the way around the edges of each then gather to the center and stitch to the back.
 Stitch a button in the center where the raw edges gather.

 - Take the tulle and randomly gather it on the lower left hand side of the wreath, pinning into place as you go.
 Gather in small batches.
-Leave a longer strip ungathered at the base to just hang.
+Leave a longer strip not gathered at the base to just hang.

 - Place 5 of the hearts wherever you want them, over the gathered tulle and pin

-- Pin the extra heart and the 2 satin flowers on the opposite side.
+- Pin the extra heart and the 2 satin flowers to the opposite side.

-- Make a large loop from ribbon to hang on a wall or your front door.
+- Make a large loop from the ribbon, to hang on a wall or your front door.